dafny-lang/dafny/docs/OnlineTutorial/guide.md

 A `decreases` annotation, as its name suggests, gives Dafny an expression that decreases with every loop iteration or recursive call.
 There are two conditions that Dafny needs to verify when using a `decreases`
-expression: that the expression actually gets smaller, and that it is bounded.
+expression: that the expression actually gets smaller and that it is bounded.
 Many times, an integral value (natural or plain integer) is the quantity that decreases, but other things that can be used as well.
 (See the reference for details.)
 In the case of integers, the bound is assumed to be zero.
 For